 When you make a statement, make sure that you can back it up.
-When you say that you have the best Italian food in town, the first question that will pop into people’s mind is “Why”.
+When you say that you have the best Italian food in town, the first question that will pop into people’s minds is “Why”.
 Make sure that you can back it up with Awards or Reviews.
 People will check!
-If you say that you have great service but all your reviews say that your wait staff are rude, then your statement loses credibility.
+If you say that you have great service but all your reviews say that your wait staff is rude, then your statement loses credibility.

 Step 4: Get it out there

 Push your message!
 You should always be reminding customers of your USP and showing them examples of how you are achieving this.
-Whenever you are investing in any form of marketing (website, logo, slogan etc), ask yourself ‘does this clearly communicate my USP?’
+Whenever you are investing in any form of marketing (website, logo, slogan, etc), ask yourself ‘does this clearly communicate my USP?’

 Think a little broader – What are you (and your competitors) not delivering for customers?
 Is there something about the industry that all customers have an issue with?